Working Papers

-Abstract: Do mainstream media outlets actively amplify politicians' social media statements?
-Does this amplification influence individuals' political opinions?
-To answer these questions, I first study cable news coverage of Donald J. Trump's tweets using novel high-frequency coverage measures for CNN, Fox News and MSNBC.
+Abstract: Does mainstream media actively amplifies politicians' social media statements, and does this amplification influence individuals' political opinions?
+I first study cable news coverage of Donald J. Trump's tweets using novel high-frequency coverage measures for CNN, Fox News, and MSNBC.
 I show that Trump was able to set the agenda of cable news outlets through Twitter, with cable outlets covering his tweets minutes after these had been posted.
-I then use a large public opinion survey to investigate the impact of TV coverage of Trump's tweets on public opinion.
-I find that CNN's broadcasts of Trump's tweets were associated with a decreased approval of Trump by CNN viewers, hours after a tweet was covered.
-The opposite effect holds for Fox News viewers.
-These findings shed light on a new channel through which social media impacts individuals' political opinions.
+I then leverage a large public opinion survey to investigate the impact of TV coverage of Trump's tweets on public opinion.
+I find that CNN's primetime coverage of Donald J. Trump's tweets caused CNN viewers to decrease their approval of President Trump hours after coverage.
+Conversely, primetime coverage on Fox News resulted in an increase in President Trump's approval ratings among Fox News viewers.
+These findings shed light on a new channel through which social media impacts political opinions.

 Work in Progress